Mad-Hatter-1865/Chess/README.md

 Ways that a draw can happen:
 - Stalemate: The player whose turn it is to move has no legal move and is not in check.
 - Draw by agreement

+## Technologies Used

+- HTML
+- CSS
+- JavaScript